 Disruptive Behavior: Students are encouraged to express their views in class relevant to subject matter.
 Such expression is necessary to the educational process.
 However, students do not have the right to impinge on the freedom of the instructor to teach, or on the rights of other students to learn.
-(See Title of Honor for more detail.)
+(See Honor Code Policies and Procedures for more detail.)

 Academic Honesty: Students are expected to be honest and to help others fulfill the same responsibility.
 All forms of academic dishonesty are unacceptable behavior.
-(See Title of Honor for more detail.)
+(See Honor Code Policies and Procedures for more detail.)